How, When and Where Class 8 Notes History Chapter 1 - PDF Download

 If you pick up any history book, you will find two ways of talking about a time in history.
 First, you will see the precise dates on which certain incidents happened.
 Then there are the timelines during which something began to happen.

 Ask your mother exactly when you started speaking.
 Your mother will obviously say that it was a long process.
 You did not just start speaking fluently one fine morning.
-You learnt one word, then two, three and so on.
+You learnt one word, then two, three, and so on.
 Similarly, in Europe, industrialisation did not happen at once.
 It was a process that spanned over years.
-So, we say that the first industrial revolution started from the 18th century and we have no exact date.
+So, we say that the first industrial revolution started in the 18th century and we have no exact date.

 Traditional history uses exact dates.
 Traditional historical discourse takes big events like the coronation of a king, start or end of a war, birth of somebody famous etc. as the standard against which the events of these periods are told.
 Because a decisive battle was fought between the Indian King Hemu and the Mughal forces.